NexWeb/gohop/README.md

 GoHop is built on top of Linux's `tun/tap` device. **Currently it supports neither Windows nor OS X**

-I think it would not be very difficult to port it to OS X. However, I'm not able to develop a OS X edition as I'm not a mac owner.
-If u wanna help, please fork and send me pull requests, I'd appreciate it.

 How To Use
 ------

 ### Download

-You can get updated release from https://github.com/bigeagle/gohop/releases , go programs are static-linked, so it's very likely that my pre-built releases can run on your box.
+You can get updated releases from https://github.com/NexWeb/gohop/releases, go programs are static-linked, so it's very likely that my pre-built releases can run on your box.

 ### Build and Install